-The widely-publicised microchip shortage has had immense and far-reaching consequences for numerous sectors, from consumer electronics to the automotive industry.
+The widely-publicized microchip shortage has had immense and far-reaching consequences for numerous sectors, from consumer electronics to the automotive industry.
 With record levels of demand for the $550+ billion industry and limited global supply, the importance of production efficiency for the world’s semiconductor plants is at an all-time high.
-This intense focus on productivity is forcing manufacturers to further minimise losses, eliminate lower-quality products and maximise plant output.
+This intense focus on productivity is forcing manufacturers to further minimize losses, eliminate lower-quality products and maximize plant output.

 We understand that within the microelectronics industry, there is a constant pressure to improve and innovate to stay one step ahead of the competition.
-By striving for this goal, new innovations and developments are critical to enhance the quality and quantity of products, wherever possible.
+By striving for this goal, new innovations and developments are critical to enhancing the quality and quantity of products wherever possible.
 To this end, high-performance ultraviolet (UV) disinfection is the ideal solution as part of the manufacturing process.

 Conventionally, UV disinfection works by damaging the DNA of bacteria and preventing reproduction.
 A chemical-free process, UV disinfection is becoming increasingly popular because it does not introduce residual compounds to the water and has minimal environmental impact.
 Within the microelectronics industry, however, it can also be used to eliminate TOC.

-Evoqua has developed its VT TOC Range of ATGTM UV Generators, each of which has been designed for superior TOC reduction in UPW processes.
-The ATGTM UV VT Series exposes the UPW to 185nm wavelength UV light.
-This process creates a short-lived hydroxyl radical which breaks down TOCs into carbon dioxide for significantly improved UPW quality.
+Evoqua has developed its VT TOC Range of ETS-UV™ Generators, each of which has been designed for superior TOC reduction in UPW processes.
+The ETS-UV™ VT Series exposes the UPW to 185nm wavelength UV light.
+This process creates a short-lived hydroxyl radical, which breaks down TOCs into carbon dioxide for significantly improved UPW quality.

 With 185nm wavelength UV critical to efficient and effective UPW disinfection, Evoqua’s VT Series offers an industry-leading solution.
 With high-quality construction and materials, Evoqua’s lamps have a long life and require fewer total lamps for a given flow rate.

-If you would like to learn more about the Evoqua VT Series and how it can improve the efficiency and effectiveness of UPW treatment in microelectronics plants, please get in touch with Wayne at firstname.lastname@example.org
+If you would like to learn more about the Evoqua VT Series and how it can improve the efficiency and effectiveness of UPW treatment in microelectronics plants, please get in touch with Dave McCarty at firstname.lastname@example.org

 Evoqua UV disinfection generator systems undergo third-party validation testing in accordance with the UVDGM (USEPA, 2006).
 Validated products are tested to confirm a minimum inactivation equivalent of 3 log (99.9%) for microorganisms in accordance with NSF/ANSI 50 and the UVDGM.
 Performance is not claimed nor implied for any product not yet validated; unvalidated products use single point summation calculations to provide delivered dose recommendations.
 Performance limitations depend on feed conditions, overall installed system design, and operation and maintenance processes; please refer to Operations Manuals.
 For more information: email@example.com